gek169/gek169/README.md

 ### Notable passion projects I have written or contributed to available on my github:
 * TinyGL- the penultimate portable graphics library, C99 compatible (Derived from Fabrice Bellard's TinyGL)
 * C-Chads- free software programming group I founded.
-* SISA-16- a tiny RISC load/store architecture with its own assembly language and recursively macro-enabled assembler.
+* SISA-16- a tiny RISC load/store architecture with its own assembler, debugger, and emulator.
 Capable of replacing languages like Lua for program extension.
-Has the ability to self-encapsulate.
-I'm working on a higher level language that will use it.
+I plan to write a full compiler for it, but the assembler works for now.
 * Wallpapers- Wallpapers created for the Debian project, Ubuntu, Arch, Gentoo, and other Linux distributions.
 * GSGE- Gek's Simple Game Engine, a free multithreaded, windows/linux/mac game engine which uses OpenGL 3.3, GLFW, GLM, and C++11.
 One of my oldest projects here on Github (Definitely needs a refactor).
 Comes with a variety of tools for manipulating OBJ files and defines its own OBJ file format extensions to support per-vertex color and even bone weights.
 Comes with Blender export scripts for this format as well as the custom animation format of the engine.
 * C_GE- Miniature game engine written in pure C99, fully featured lua binding plus physics engine.